This is a general guide for consumers and is not intended as legal advice.

 How can I file a complaint against a debt collector?

-If you believe, after reading this information and notifying the debt collector in writing as indicated, that your rights have been violated by a debt collector, you may file a complaint with our office, the Georgia Department of Law's Consumer Protection Unit, provided that the debt collector is not an attorney.
+If you believe, after reading this information and notifying the debt collector in writing as indicated, that your rights have been violated by a debt collector, you may file a complaint with our office, the Georgia Department of Law's Consumer Protection Division, provided that the debt collector is not an attorney.
 If the information you provide indicates that the debt collector has violated the law, we may contact the collection agency and try to find a solution to your problem.
 However, some types of complaints (such as telephone threats or the use of abusive language by collectors) are very difficult to prove.
 Please also remember that, even if the debt collector violates the FDCPA, that does not erase any legitimate debt you owe.